masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### i) Introducing Async/Await
 ##### Introducing Async:
 The async keyword is used to declare a function as asynchronous.

 An async function always returns a Promise.

 The keyword async before a function makes the function returning promise.

+Though async function return promise, **.then()** method to get settled result

 **Async function syntax**
 ```javascript